abhaikollara/route-planning/README.md

 - The distance and time to travel will be calculated using Haversine formula as suggested
 - The actual locations are assumed to be inputs

+A naive solution would be to generate all possible paths and check which has the minimum sum of weights.
+Ideally, the path will be a minimum spanning tree generated under the condition that no customer node is visited before corresponding restaurant node is visited

 ## Code
 The example code is in `main.py`.
 Run using